KxSystems/docs/docs/ml/automl/userguide/preproc.md

  typ   = type of problem being solved minit = definition of the model which will to be applied in the workflow
 ```

+!!!Note
+	The keras models first introduced in v0.1 are basic single layer neural networks.
+As outlined [here](../faq.md) a user can define more complex keras architectures as desired for the use case in question if an appropriate architecture is known.

 ### Automatic type checking

 Given the automated nature of the machine learning pipeline, it is important to ensure that only types which can be handled by the feature extraction procedures are passed through the workflow.
 These types are problem type specific, as outlined below.
 Note that when a column of an incompatible type is removed, its omission will be communicated to the user via the console output.